 How is the seasonality of a commodity price measured?

 Uses monthly price data of a commodity to measure the seasonal pattern in prices.
 Seasonality is expressed as 12 indexes that represent the ratio of the price each month to the average annual price.
 The indexes are often graphed to show the seasonal pattern.
+This spreadsheet provides an example.

 - Monthly price data over multiple years